raspberrypilearning/documenting-your-code/en/step_4.md

 --- task ---

-+ You first task is to add a docstring to the `Card` class to describe the class and what it is for.
+Your first task is to add a docstring to the `Card` class to describe the class and what it is for.

 ```python
 class Card: